Jim-JMCD/DuplicateFF_for_ARM_aarch64/README.md

 # DuplicateFF_for_ARM_aarch64

-This only contains the ARM executable - For all information see the X86-64 verion  [DuplicateFF](https://github.com/Jim-JMCD/DuplicateFF)
+This only contains the ARM executable - For all information go to the X86-64 verion  [DuplicateFF](https://github.com/Jim-JMCD/DuplicateFF)

 $ md5sum